 Hi Tadam

-Although it can be customized with status and content-type.
+Template can also be customized with status and content-type.

 (ns myproject.views.my-view